eposlabs/epos/web/docs/api-general.md

 ## `epos.render`

 Renders a React component (or any JSX element) into the DOM.
-If no container is provided, Epos creates **default container** inside `epos.element`.
+If no container is provided, Epos creates a **default container** inside `epos.element`.
 When a container is passed, rendering happens inside that element instead.

 Basically, this is a thin wrapper around `ReactDOM.createRoot(...).render(...)` with some extra logic to handle default container creation.
-All jsx elements are automatically wrapped in `<React.StrictMode>`, which helps catch potential issues in development.
+Additionally, `epos.render` wraps rendered JSX into `<React.StrictMode>`.

 **Syntax:**